2i2c-org/team-compass/projects/managed-hubs/incidents.md

    Check the box for "Create a dedicated Public Slack channel for this incident" to create a *new slack channel* for discussing the incident.
-This helps keep chatter off other channels *and* provides an easy location to gather information for the incident report afte the fact.
+This helps keep chatter off other channels *and* provides an easy location to gather information for the incident report after the fact.

    This officially marks the beginning of an incident, and will help make sure we don't accidentally miss steps during or after the incident.